 Jean Beliveau scored his first and only postseason hat trick on April 20, 1968.
 The legendary forward tallied three goals in the Canadiens’ 4-1 win over the Chicago Blackhawks in Game 2 of the Stanley Cup Semifinals.
 The Blackhawks opened the scoring before Beliveau tied it in the first period.
 He completed his hat trick with a pair of power-play goals in the middle frame.

-Bobby Orr scored his first career Stanley Cup playoff goal on April 20, 1969.
-He scored the eventual game-winning goal in a 3-2 victory over the Canadiens, beating Rogie Vachon.
+Bobby Orr scored his first career Stanley Cup Playoff goal on April 20, 1969.
+He scored the eventual game-winning goal in a Boston Bruins’ 3-2 victory over the Canadiens, beating Rogie Vachon.
 He finished his remarkable career with 26 goals and 92 points in 74 postseason games.

 Tony Esposito got his nickname of “Tony 0” during his tremendous rookie season of 1969-70 when he earned an NHL-record 15 shutouts.
 He picked up his first postseason shutout on April 20, 1971, with a 3-0 blanking of the Rangers, in Game 2 of the Stanley Cup Semifinals.

 Exactly three years later, another Hall of Fame netminder picked up his first career shutout in the playoffs.
-Bernie Parent stopped everything the Rangers threw at him in a 4-0 win, in Game 1 of the Stanley Cup Semifinals.
-Rick MacLeish scored two goals and an assist while Gary Dornhoefer had three assists.
+Bernie Parent stopped everything the Rangers threw at him in a 4-0 win in Game 1 of the Stanley Cup Semifinals.
+Rick MacLeish scored two goals and an added assist, while Gary Dornhoefer had three assists.

 Odd & Ends